-Friendship House is a relief ministry sponsored by FBC Garland, in conjunction with local churches and community organizations.
-It was organized in 1977 to help meet the physical needs of those who were out of work, physically disabled, or receiving low income for a variety of reasons.
+Friendship House, a relief ministry sponsored by First Baptist Church of Garland, in conjunction with local churches and community organizations, was organized in 1977 to help meet the physical needs of those who were out of work, physically disabled, or low income for a variety of reasons and circumstances.
 With the help of many volunteers, it reaches out to as many as 175 families per week.

 Starting on May 24 we meet on the 4th Monday of every month for a support and education group for people who care for individuals affected by memory loss.
 Caregivers will share experiences, coping strategies and connect with others who truly understand the journey of caregiving.